survivejs/webpack-book/manuscript/optimizing/07_performance.md

 The underlying idea can be implemented using a [worker-farm](https://www.npmjs.com/package/worker-farm).
 In fact, *parallel-webpack* relies on *worker-farm* underneath.

-The simplest way to use *parallel-webpack* is to install it to your project as a development dependency and then replace `webpack` command with `parallel-webpack`.
+The easiest way to use *parallel-webpack* is to install it to your project as a development dependency and then replace `webpack` command with `parallel-webpack`.

 ### HappyPack - File Level Parallelism